It's Okay to Not Be Okay: Production

+Development

-It's Okay to Not Be Okay was created by Studio Dragon, written by Jo Yong, directed by Park Shin-woo, and produced by Story TV and Gold Medalist.
+It's Okay to Not Be Okay was planned by Studio Dragon, written by Jo Yong, directed by Park Shin-woo, and produced by Story TV and Gold Medalist.
 Jo Yong based the drama on her relationship with a man who had a personality disorder.
 She developed Moon Sang-tae's character by listening to the stories of people with autistic brothers and referred to the books recommended by the CEO of Bear Better, a social enterprise where people with developmental disabilities work.
 Fashion director Cho Sang-kyung managed costumes, while fashion designer Minju Kim designed some of Ko Moon-young's dresses.

+Casting

 In the second half of 2019, Kim Soo-hyun considered It's Okay to Not Be Okay to be his comeback drama following his obligatory military enlistment, and his casting was confirmed by his agency in February 2020.
-At the press conference for the drama he said that he joined the project after being drawn to its title and Moon Gang-tae's character.
+At the press conference for the drama, he said that he joined the project after being drawn to its title and Moon Gang-tae's character.
 In the same month, Seo Yea-ji was confirmed to be cast as Ko Moon-young.
 In March 2020, veteran actor Oh Jung-se accepted the role of Moon Sang-tae; when asked about his character at the press conference, he commented that "autism isn't an illness, but something you're born with".

+Filming

-The first script reading photos were released on May 8, 2020, and filming was completed on July 31, 2020, without a wrap party out of concerns for the COVID-19 pandemic.
+The filming was completed on July 31, 2020, without a wrap party out of concerns for the COVID-19 pandemic.
 Filming locations for the drama included Cafe Sanida in Wonju, Gangwon, which provided the background for the "cursed castle", completed with CGI effects, and Secret Blue Cafe in Goseong County, Gangwon, which was transformed into OK Psychiatric Hospital for the shooting using props.
-Outside locations included streets and beaches in Goseong, as well as locations in Yangju (Gyeonggi) and Incheon.
+Outside locations included streets and beaches in Goseong, as well as locations in Yangju (Gyeonggi Province) and Incheon.
 Some of the furniture used in the drama were antiques and 100 to 200 years old.

-It's Okay to Not Be Okay was broadcast on tvN on Saturdays and Sundays at 9:00 pm Korea Standard Time (KST) from June 20, 2020, to August 9, 2020; episodes were released on Netflix in South Korea and internationally after their television broadcast.

 Media

 Tie-in literature

 The five children's storybooks that appeared in the drama were written by Jo Yong and illustrated by concept artist Jamsan.
 They were published in Korean by Wisdom House in July and August 2020.
 According to the Kyobo Book Centre and YES 24, all five books were listed in the top 20 bestselling books of the month.
-Due to its popularity Kyobo Book Centre recorded a ninefold increase in the number of drama- and film-related books.
+Due to its popularity, Kyobo Book Centre recorded a ninefold increase in the number of drama and film-related books.
 In 2021, all five books were translated by Woo Jae-Hyung into Brazilian Portuguese and published by Intrínseca in March and May.

-The series' script, also illustrated by Jamsan, was published in two books; each covers eight episodes.
+The series' script, also illustrated by Jamsan, was published in two books; each covering eight episodes.